falling-sky/mod_ip/README.md

 Even on platforms were activation was automatic, configuration was not.
 You'll need to explicitly enable mod_ip for the paths you want it in.
-For the falling-sky project, we outline it below:

-If you're using this as part of [[Falling-Sky|https://github.com/falling-sky/source/wiki]], you can skip this part; instead follow the Falling-Sky installation instructions.
+ * If you're installing falling-sky, go back to the install instructions.

-If you are using this module for another project, you'll need to configure Apache to actually use this module for specific paths.
-Something perhaps like this:
+ * If you're installing mod_ip for another project, do something like this:

 ```ApacheConfig
     <VirtualHost test-ipv6.com>